-Claims for “total disability on the basis of individual unemployability” or TDIU continue to be on the rise as more and more veterans are being diagnosed with a number of diseases and conditions that result in their being unable to hold down a job.
-This viscous cycle can spiral out of control resulting in an inability to support their families, or simply themselves.
+Claims for “total disability on the basis of individual unemployability” or TDIU continue to be on the rise as more and more veterans are being diagnosed with a number of diseases and conditions that result in an inability to work.
+And a veteran’s inability to work can result in an inability to support their families, or simply themselves.
+The United States Department of Veterans Affairs (VA) offers disability benefits to support these veterans and their families.

-What constitutes eligibility for TDIU?
-In layman’s terms it basically means being unable to engage in substantially gainful employment as a result of service connected conditions where “gainful employment” is defined as the ability to hold a job paying an amount greater than or equal to the poverty level set by the federal government.
+Veterans who are eligible for individual unemployability benefits are unable to engage in substantially gainful employment as a result of service connected conditions where “gainful employment” is defined as the ability to hold a job paying an amount greater than or equal to the poverty level set by the federal government.
+This occurs when an injury or illness hinders a veteran’s ability to work.

-In order to qualify for TDIU benefits, certain conditions must be met; however, that doesn’t mean that all veterans meeting the requirements will receive instant results.
+In order to qualify for TDIU benefits, certain conditions must be met; however, that doesn’t mean that all veterans meeting the requirements will instantly qualify for VA disability benefits.
 In fact, and from personal experience, this process can be daunting due to the many hoops that one must jump through.
 Add to that the math (a topic for another day) used to determine his or her disability rating.

 - Veterans with only 1 service connected condition must be rated >/= 60%;